HTTPArchive/almanac.httparchive.org/src/content/en/2020/http2.md

 Now you might wonder: if not everyone is already using HTTP/2, why would we need HTTP/3 so soon?
 What benefits can we expect in practice?
 Let's take a closer look at its internal mechanisms.

-{# TODO(authors): I honestly found this section really interesting, but it doesn't contain any real-world data.
-How can we add an element of data to this? #}
 ### QUIC and HTTP/3

 Past attempts to deploy new transport protocols on the internet have proven difficult, for example [Stream Control Transmission Protocol](https://en.wikipedia.org/wiki/Stream_Control_Transmission_Protocol) (SCTP).
 QUIC is a new transport protocol that runs on top of UDP.
 It provides similar features to TCP, such as reliable in-order delivery and congestion control to prevent flooding the network.